-- A. An approved list of financial institutions shall be established for each type of investment based on applicable law, bond resolutions and upon the qualifications of investment bankers, brokers, agents, dealers and other investment advisors and agents which transact business with LGAC.
+- A. An approved list of financial institutions shall be established and revised, as necessary, by the Division of Pension Investment and Cash Management ("PICM") for each type of investment based on applicable law, bond resolutions and upon the qualifications of investment bankers, brokers, agents, dealers and other investment advisors and agents which transact business with LGAC.
 In addition a list shall also be maintained of approved security broker/dealers selected by creditworthiness.
 All financial institutions and broker/dealers who desire to become qualified for investment transactions must supply the following as appropriate: - 1.
 Audited financial statements; - 2.
-Proof of National Association of Securities Dealers (NASD) certification; - 3.
+Proof of Financial Industry Regulatory Authority (FINRA) certification; - 3.
 Proof of state registration; - 4.
-Completed broker/dealer questionnaire (Exhibit C) - B. To ensure safety of principal, the Comptroller has established criteria, consistent with the Bond Resolutions, applicable law, and Part 201.3, for qualifying investment bankers, brokers, agents, and dealers ("Authorized Investment Bankers and Brokers") with whom LGAC may transact investments.
-These criteria are:
+Completed broker/dealer questionnaire (Exhibit C) - B. To ensure safety of principal, the Comptroller has established criteria, consistent with the Bond Resolutions, applicable law, and Section 201.3, for qualifying investment bankers, brokers, agents, and dealers ("Authorized Investment Bankers and Brokers") with whom LGAC may transact investments as follows:

-- 1. From the list of recognized reporting government securities dealers, the Deputy Comptroller responsible for the daily investment operation designates the Authorized Investment Bankers and Brokers eligible for PSS investments. - 2.
-As market conditions and the financial viability of the reporting government securities dealers change, the Short Term Investment Officers are responsible for revising the lists of Authorized Investment Bankers and Brokers.
+1. From the list of recognized reporting government securities dealers, the Chief Investment Officer for PICM (the "CIO") or the CIO's designee responsible for the daily investment operation designates the Authorized Investment Bankers and Brokers eligible for PSS investments.